Bruce Brown NBA Playoffs Player Props: Nuggets vs. Suns

 Bruce Brown Insights vs. the Suns

+- He's taken 3.2 threes per game, or 9.9% of his team's shots from beyond the arc this season.

-- Brown's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Brown's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- On defense, the Suns have conceded 111.6 points per game, which is sixth-best in the league.
+- The Suns concede 111.6 points per game, sixth-ranked in the league.

-- The Suns are the 11th-ranked team in the league, conceding 42.9 rebounds per game.
+- On the glass, the Suns are ranked 11th in the NBA, giving up 42.9 rebounds per contest.

-- The Suns concede 23.4 assists per contest, third-ranked in the league.
+- The Suns concede 23.4 assists per game, third-ranked in the NBA.

-- Allowing 11.4 made 3-pointers per contest, the Suns are the third-ranked team in the NBA.
+- The Suns are the third-ranked team in the NBA at allowing threes, giving up 11.4 made 3-pointers per game.

 Bruce Brown vs. the Suns